lexmuc/prep-composer/README.md

 ### `$(value: any): Value`

 Helper function to create a new `Value` fragment for the given value.
-An `SqlSegment` keeps track of all contained values, so they can be later extracted or escaped.
+Values represent the variable fragments of a statement that are later escaped or replaced with placeholders.

 ### `$.<identifier>` or `$[<identifier>]`